mredenti/gpu-computing-school/docs/index.md

 This repository hosts a collection of SYCL and KOKKOS exercises for the upcoming School on GPU Computing, organized by Cineca.

-???+ note "Step 1: Clone repository with SYCL and KOKKOS exercises"
+???+ tip "Clone repository with SYCL and KOKKOS exercises"

     ```shell
     git clone https://gitlab.hpc.cineca.it/amasini0/gpu-computing-sycl-kokkos.git